 30. Harvard Law School, Wasserstein Hall

-Frequently rated as one of the top law programs in the world, Harvard Law School’s 17-building campus recently completed Wasserstein Hall, a LEED Gold certified facility designed by Robert M. Stern Architects.
+Frequently rated as one of the top law programs in the world, Harvard Law School’s 17-building campus is home to Wasserstein Hall, a LEED Gold certified facility designed by Robert M. Stern Architects and completed in 2011.
 The building incorporates large recessed windows, arched entranceways, and a variegated limestone façade as well as a student center and clinical wing.
 An 875-seat conference center and multiple classrooms facilitate an enhanced learning environment through collaboration, creativity, and teamwork.
 The 250,000 square foot building is arranged in a C-shape and centers around a courtyard; the facility is part of the first phase of Harvard Law School’s campus renovation project.

-29. Northwestern University School of Law, Levy Mayer Hall/Cloister Gardens
+29. Northwestern University Pritzker School of Law, Levy Meyer Hall/Cloister Gardens

 28. University of Texas School of Law, Connally Center for the Administration of Justice